← All varieties

 Fruit

-Cavity: Rather wide, moderately deep to deep, acute or approaching acuminate, sometimes slightly furrowed or compressed, seldom russeted.
+Rather wide, moderately deep to deep, acute or approaching acuminate, sometimes slightly furrowed or compressed, seldom russeted (Beach; Hedrick).
+Budd-Hansen describes the cavity as large and wide.

-Basin: Often abrupt, usually round, medium in width and depth.
+Often abrupt, usually round, medium in width and depth (Beach; Hedrick).
+Budd-Hansen describes the basin as deep and smooth.

 Season

-October to March or April.
-Variable in season but commonly in season about with Pumpkin Sweet or Tompkins King.
-Commercial limit varies from October to December or later in cellar storage and from January to March in cold storage.
-Thomas (1903) gives November to late winter.
-The fruit rots on the tree and also in storage; it is an unreliable keeper.
+October to March or April (Beach; Hedrick gives October to April).
+November to late winter (Thomas).
+October to March (Budd-Hansen).
+December and January (Central Experimental Farm).
+An unreliable keeper and rather variable in season but commonly is in season about with Pumpkin Sweet or Tompkins King; its commercial limit varies from October to December or later in cellar storage, and from January to March in cold storage (Beach).
+A late keeper (Budd-Hansen).
+The fruit is very tender and liable to crack and spot, rots on the tree and also in storage (Beach), cracks easily, and is susceptible to the scab-fungus (Hedrick).

 Uses